To the majority of us, productivity doesn’t come naturally. Accomplishing everything effortlessly is just not who I am as a person.

 Get into the right mindset for productivity

-Being productive means that you make the best use out of your time and energy.
+On the other hand, being productive means that you make the best use out of your time and energy.
 It’s more focused on quality (getting results) than quantity (spending a lot of time working).

 The productivity mindset consists of a few different aspects:

-- Discipline.
 How often are you truly motivated to work?

 Even though I love my job, I’m absolutely not feeling motivated every business day from 9 to 5.
 I also can’t afford to wait for the muses of motivation and inspiration to bless me with their presence, at least not if I aim to pay my bills for the month.